moira-alert/doc/source/user_guide/selfstate.rst

       :alt: WEB UI error notification

 * Self State Monitor waits for ``user_notifications_interval`` and switches own state from ``WARN`` to ``ERROR`` if problem persists.
-  Then users will be notified via them system-subscriptions about rised problem.
+  Then users will be notified about the problem via their system-subscriptions.

-* If Self State Monitor problem disappeares then it switches own state to ``OK`` and sends notifications by these rules.
+* If problem disappears, the Self State Monitor switches own state to ``OK`` and sends notifications according to these rules.

-  - Self State monitor state mutates from ``WARN`` to ``OK`` then notification about Moira normalize sends admins only.
+  - Self State Monitor state mutates from ``WARN`` to ``OK`` then notification about Moira normalize are sent only to admins.
-  - Self State monitor state mutates from ``ERROR`` to ``OK`` then notification sends both admins and users via system-subscriptions.
+  - Self State Monitor state mutates from ``ERROR`` to ``OK`` then notification sends to both admins and users via system-subscriptions.

 -----